+NAME:

 ADDRESS:

 TELEPHONE NUMBER(S):

 HOUSING DEVELOPMENT:

 NAME OF ASSET MANAGER (If Known):

 Statement Of Formal Grievance Hearing Request

-I have received the summary of the discussion we had on , regarding my grievance concerning:
+I have received the summary of the discussion we had on, regarding my grievance concerning:

-Your decision in this matter is not satisfactory, and I therefore request a formal grievance hearing in accordance the Housing Authority of Baltimore City (HABC) grievance policy and procedures.
+Your decision in this matter is not satisfactory, and I therefore request a form grievance hearing in accordance the Housing Authority of Baltimore City (HAB) grievance policy and procedures.

 Action Or Relief You Are Requesting

 I am requesting the following action or relief:

-I understand that I can bring documents, witnesses and other persons that I think will be helpful to me at the formal grievance hearing.
-I also understand that I have a right to bring a lawyer or representative to the formal grievance hearing at my own expense.
+I understand that I can bring documents, witnesses and other persons that I the will be helpful to me at the formal grievance hearing.
+I also understand that I has a right to bring a lawyer or representative to the formal grievance hearing at own expense.

 NOTICE

-If you are a person with a disability and are unable to comply with the contents of this document, you have the right to ask HABC to make a reasonable accommodation for you.
-To make such a request, please contact your Housing Manager at 443-984-1867 or Maryland Relay at 410-547-9247.
+If you are a person with a disability and are unable to comply with the conte of this document, you have the right to ask HABC to make a reasona accommodation for you.
+To make such a request, please contact your Hous Manager at 443-984-1867 or Maryland Relay at 410-547-9247.

+Resident's Signature: Date:

-Housing Management Staff Name and Signature
+Housing Management Staff Name and Signature Received by:

-Received by:

-Signature: Date:
+ignature: Date:

-HABC ACOP: Draft 7-26-19 H-12